-Landscape design and materials are discussed in Sections 6.13 through 6.17 of the Performance Standards, as well as Section 7.16.2.
+Landscape design and materials are discussed in Sections 6.13 through 6.17 of the Performance Standards.

 1.2.6 Other Urban Design Elements

 Thematic components that will provide unity throughout the GDP include arterial streetscapes, bridges, landscape walls, trails, directional and street name signage, accent lighting, sculpture, other street furniture and similar design elements.